Is Surrogacy Legal in the State of Alaska?

 Surrogacy is permitted and pre-birth parentage orders are typically available.

-Alaska does not have a specific surrogacy statute, but surrogacy is generally supported through contracts and court orders.
-Courts may issue pre-birth or post-birth parentage orders depending on the facts of the case, and compensated gestational arrangements are commonly pursued with appropriate legal safeguards.
+Alaska does not have a comprehensive surrogacy statute, but gestational surrogacy is generally supported through contracts and court orders.
+Pre-birth or post-birth parentage orders are commonly available on a case-by-case basis, and compensated arrangements are typically permitted when properly structured.

 Interested in becoming a Surrogate or Intended Parent with